The Fastest way to Push a Man Away

 We all know this, YOU know this, intellectually.
 But here’s the problem.

-It feels TOO GOOD to point out where he’s gone wrong.
-So we forget our values, and instead we take the lazy option or we do what feels good in the moment (by the way, do you ever truly feel good afterwards?)
-No. it’s an illusion – that blaming and letting someone know how they were wrong is going to make us feel good.
+(By the way, do you ever truly feel good afterwards?)
+No. it’s an illusion, that blaming and letting someone know how they were wrong is going to make us feel good.

 It’s like many things in life, isn’t it?
 We find ourselves failing to achieve what we really want because of our contradictions.